Riuchek/Codex/docs/ARCHITECTURE.md

 ## Settings System

 All Codex configuration is stored in a single `game.settings` key (`codexSettings`) as a JSON object.
-This avoids polluting the Foundry settings panel with individual entries.
+Registered with `config: false` to avoid polluting Foundry's native settings panel.

 The settings object (`CodexSettings`) contains:
 - `hpPath` — configures which actor field tracks HP
 - `attackFlavor` — configures which chat messages count as attacks
 - `rules` — the full list of `EpithetRule` objects

-Settings are edited inside the Codex window (Settings tab, GM only), not in Foundry's native settings panel.
+Settings are edited inside the Codex window (**Settings** tab, GM only), not in Foundry's native **Configure Settings** menu.

 ---